nisekadesilva/amazon-sales-analysis/README.md

 Among product categories, Electronics dominate total sales, highlighting strong demand for tech products.
 In contrast, Books generate the lowest revenue, indicating weaker performance and possible need for promotional strategies.

+- #### <ins> Key Business Recommendations </ins>

+  - Focus marketing efforts on high-performing regions like Miami to maximize revenue.
+  - Investigate low-performing markets such as San Francisco and Los Angeles to improve engagement.
+  - Promote low-performing categories (Books) through discounts or bundling strategies.
+  - Encourage adoption of underused payment methods like Debit Cards through offers or cashback incentives.
+  - Leverage the popularity of Electronics by expanding product variety and inventory.